lgomez9/100-days-of-code/log.md

 **Thoughts**: This weekend has been fantastic, but back on the grind starting on Tuesday!

 **Link to work**: In the Project Euler folder in this repository.

+### Day 17: January 20, 2020

+**Today's Progress**: Worked through another problem on Project Euler, finished another section of the Web Development Course, and finished a Leetcode problem.

+**Thoughts**: This was a good day of work, although I definitely need to start making sure I get the optimal solutions when I solve these problems.
+Looking at other people's solutions on the Leetcode problem afterwards made me realize how inefficiently I'd been thinking.

+**Link to work**: In the Project Euler and Leetcode folders in this repository.

+### Day 18: January 21, 2020

+**Today's Progress**:

+**Thoughts**:

+**Link to work**: